The transition is slow, but it’s begun. With the changing of the seasons, your body is also most likely to undergo changes.

 You may not know this but when you exercise your body releases happy hormones called ‘endorphins’.
 These happy hormones reduce stress levels, fight anxiety and depression, and improve your mood.

 It’s too hot to step outside.
 Gym is just too far away.
-That’s no reason for you to skip exercising all together.
-Choose the most simplest exercises and try them at home.
+That’s no reason for you to skip exercising altogether.
+Choose the most simplest of the exercises such as walking and aerobics and try them at home.
 Commit to 1 hour of daily exercise.
-Under the right guidance, you can take up Yoga too.

 Sleep Like A Baby

 Sleep and good health go hand in hand.
-It’s important that you have a good night’s sleep, so your body can repair and feel fresh for the next day.
+It’s important that you have a good night’s sleep so that your body can repair and feel refreshed for the next day.
 An average adult should get at least 7 hours of sleep, every night.

-The above mentioned tips are easy to implement in your daily routine.
-Along with these, remember to assess your own health this season, and make changes as and when required.
+The above-mentioned tips are easy to implement in your daily routine.
+Along with these, remember to assess your own health this season, and stay healthy.
 Happy Summer!!